Learning Objectives

 Step 2: Explore the Raw Data

-filenames indicate forward and reverse reads.
+The _R1 and _R2 filenames indicate forward and reverse reads.
+This is paired-end data.

-What is the read length
+What is the read length?

 zcat SP05_R1.fastq.gz | head -n 2 | tail -n 1